MathieuNlp/Sam_LoRA/README.md

 ```

 # Baseline SAM
-The SAM model has 3 blocks: The image encoder, prompt encoder and mask decoder.
+The SAM model has 3 main components: The image encoder, prompt encoder and mask decoder.
 The mask decoder takes has input the encoded image and encoded prompt to return masks.

 ![SAM Architecture Paper](./docs/images/sam_paper.png)
 *SAM architecture from paper: https://arxiv.org/abs/2304.02643*

-To get our baseline with the dataset, we will first see the capabilities of SAM with zero-shot inference.
+Let's see the performance of SAM on our train and test set.
 ![Baseline preds train set](./docs/images/baseline_train_prediction.png)
 *Baseline SAM predictions on training set*